Information for parents, carers, families and social workers

 It's changed the way I look at my future.
 I now feel confident in myself and my ability to push my limits.

-Eligibility: If you are engaged with a Catch-22 service, and have a referral from a Key Worker you will be eligible to take part in the expedition.
-You will also need to have a passport which is in date throughout the duration of your expedition.
+Eligibility: If you are currently involved in Catch22 services you will be eligible to take part in the expedition.
+You will also need to have a passport that is in date throughout the duration of your expedition.

 It doesn't matter where your starting point is; you'll return with more confidence in your own abilities; greater resilience, determination and courage - and a sense of self-belief that will stay with you for life.